-If your Fitbit is still showing that its data is not cleared, the last step to try is a factory reset.
+If your Fitbit is still showing that its data is not cleared, a factory reset is the last step to try.

 When you reset your Fitbit back to factory standards, you lose any data, like step count and other activity/health information, that was not previously synced to your Fitbit account.

 Additionally, any third-party apps, clock faces, and other customizations are also removed from the Fitbit.

 Before you factory reset, remove your Fitbit from the Fitbit app following the directions above.